Short Sale Myths

 This is a myth that potential sellers hear all the time.
 Thankfully, this is just not true.
 In fact, many agents are getting calls from buyers who say they only want to look at foreclosure and short sales.
 For buyers, short sales and foreclosures have become synonymous with “good deals.”
 More specifically, international buyers are targeting these properties.
 Listing with an experienced agent who is educated in the short sale process will provide you with a great chance of quickly seeing a contract on your property.

-As a CDPE-designated agent, and your Maryland Short Sale Specialist, I have made a commitment to helping as many homeowners as possible.
-A short sale could make a huge difference in your financial future, so please contact me right away.
+A short sale could make a huge difference in your financial future, so please contact us right away.
+We are here to help!